Achyut-0705/Django-Blog-App/README.md

 2. Put up worthy content
 3. List doesn't stop but works at a slow pace

+To use this project, run following command on terminal `pip install django-storages`

+`pip install boto3`

+Now clone this repo and insert your s3 credentials in credentials.env file

 Feel free to fork this and modify.
 Cheers to developers community.
 Always